berayboztepe/ryanair-fuel-consumption-modeling/README.md

 This plot can be interpreted as:

-* there is a clear positive linear relationship as the number of passengers increases, TOW increases.
+* There is a clear positive linear relationship as the number of passengers increases, TOW increases.
 The pattern forms a dense cloud with a sloped linear alignment, showing TOW is highly dependent on the passenger count.

 ## Data Preprocessing